raprakashvi/raprakashvi.github.io/_pages/about.md

 ## News
 ### 2025
-- **April**: Our upcming work on autonomous control of multi-drone systems was featured in the ["latest article"](https://dukeforest.duke.edu/2025/04/23/how-drones-are-transforming-research-in-the-duke-forest-and-beyond/) by Duke Forest.
+- **April**: Our upcoming work on autonomous control of multi-drone systems was featured in the ["latest article"](https://dukeforest.duke.edu/2025/04/23/how-drones-are-transforming-research-in-the-duke-forest-and-beyond/) by Duke Forest.
 Stay tuned.
 - **April**: Zach and Alexa's work on multimodal tissue boundary identification (*"Where is the Boundary:Multimodal Sensor Fusion Test Bench for Tissue Boundary Delineation"*) has been accepted at ICRA Evolving Landscape of Surgical Robotics 2025.
 Kudos to both of them for excellent senior year work.
 Additional details coming soon!